All Episodes

 I mean, they are number two.

-So what are we to believe here?
+So what do we believe here?

-The ChICOMs are paying for the so-called tax cuts for the rich.
+The CHICOMs are paying for the so-called tax cuts for the rich.

 Here, Bernie's still on his roll.